fraight/employee-handbook/Glossary.md

 Origin: Eisenhower

-##### Draw the Owl
-> There are two steps in drawing an owl.
-> First, you draw a circle for the head, and a circle for the body
-> Then, you draw the fucking owl.

-Origin: Startups

 ##### Sharpen the Axe
 > "Give me 6 hours to cut down a tree, and I'll spend the first four sharpening the axe" - Abraham Lincoln